bgrimstad/splinter/README.md

 ##SPLINTER
 SPLINTER (SPLine INTERpolation) is a library for *multivariate function approximation* implemented in C++.
 The library can be used for function approximation, regression, data smoothing, data reduction, and much more.
-Currently, the library contains the following approximation methods:
+The library contains the following approximation methods:

 - [tensor product B-splines](docs/bspline.md)
 - [radial basis function networks](docs/rbfnetwork.md)